A Survey of Graph Unlearning: Graph Unlearning Applications

 \subsection{Adversarial Setting}

-In sensitive domains like healthcare, finance, and personal recommendation systems, the consequences of a security breach or an attacker gaining access to a trained machine learning model can be severe.
-In these scenarios, an attacker may attempt to compromise user privacy by injecting malicious data into the model's training dataset or by stealing sensitive information from the model itself.
+In sensitive domains like healthcare, finance, and personal recommendation systems, the consequences of a security breach compromising access to a trained machine learning model can be severe.
+In these scenarios, an attacker may attempt to jeopardize user privacy by injecting malicious data into the model's training dataset or by stealing sensitive information from the model itself.
 This malicious activity can lead to various detrimental outcomes, such as unauthorized access to personal medical records, financial data, or private user preferences \cite{olatunji2021releasing}.
 For instance, in the healthcare domain, if an attacker gains access to a medical diagnosis model, they could inject misleading or harmful data, potentially leading to inaccurate diagnoses and jeopardizing patient safety.
 In the finance sector, unauthorized access to a fraud detection model could enable attackers to manipulate the system, bypass security measures, and conduct fraudulent transactions.
 Similarly, in personal recommendation systems, adversaries may exploit information about users' preferences and behaviors obtained through malicious data injection or information stealing \cite{wu2022linkteller}.
 This could result in biased or manipulated recommendations, eroding user trust and leading to potential misuse of personal data.
-To safeguard against these risks, the application of machine unlearning becomes essential.
+To safeguard against these risks, several recent methods have been proposed to mitigate the effects of adversarial attacks on GNNs.
+For instance, in \cite{wu2024graphmu}, the authors have introduced a three-step approach.
+First, attack detection methods are employed to identify anomalous nodes or edges within the graph.
+The accessibility of these anomalous nodes or edges varies depending on the specific scenario and the level of awareness regarding poisoned samples.
+Second, a fine-tuned subgraph is constructed based on the detected anomalous nodes or edges, ensuring that the subgraph is optimized for subsequent processing.
+Finally, the constructed subgraph is utilized to adjust or re-optimize the parameters of the poisoned GNN model, aiming to restore its predictive accuracy while mitigating the influence of adversarial perturbations.
+In order to allow the utilization of new attack advancements, \cite{di2024adversarial} recently presented a game-theoretic approach that integrates membership inference attack (MIAs) into the framework of unlearning algorithms.
+In this setting, the unlearning task is formulated as a Stackelberg game, where the unlearner aims to remove specific training data from a model, while the auditor leverages MIAs to detect any residual evidence of the supposedly erased data.